Hiring a Band in Nottingham — What You Need to Know

 Pubs & Bars

 Nottingham's pub music scene is one of the Midlands' best-kept secrets.
 From Hockley's indie bars to the traditional pubs around the Lace Market, there's live music every night.
-Most pubs pay £80–£250 for a 2-set evening.
+Most pubs pay £80–£250 for a 2-set evening, with cover bands and acoustic duos working the same circuit.
+See live gigs in Nottingham for the current calendar.
 The city has a strong DIY ethic — bands here graft hard and build loyal followings.
 Nottingham audiences are knowledgeable and supportive, particularly of original music.
-The city's large student population keeps the scene fresh and energetic.

 Weddings & Private Events

-Wedding bands in Nottingham typically charge £500–£1,200 depending on band size and travel.
-The surrounding countryside — Sherwood Forest, the Trent Valley, and the Nottinghamshire estates — offers stunning wedding venues.
-Colwick Hall, Wollaton Hall, and converted barns across the county are popular choices.
-Nottingham bands regularly cover Derbyshire, Leicestershire, and Lincolnshire too.
-Good value for high-quality musicians in a central location.
+Wedding bands in Nottingham typically charge £500–£1,200, with function bands hitting the same range for corporate dinners, product launches and Christmas parties.
+The surrounding countryside (Sherwood Forest, the Trent Valley, and the Nottinghamshire estates) offers stunning wedding venues — Colwick Hall, Hodsock Priory, Wollaton Hall, and converted barns across the county are popular choices.
+Nottingham bands regularly cover Derbyshire, Leicestershire, and Lincolnshire too — good value for high-quality musicians in a central location.

 Restaurants & Hotels